johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/YouTube.md

 # YouTube Component

-  One can use this to compose and place a YouTube video on the page, that uses the bodiless edit system.
+  The YouTube Component can be used to place a YouTube video on a page via the BodilessJS edit system.

   ``` js
   import { YouTube } from '@bodiless/components';